 - Scarlet fever: A condition that occurs collaterally as a result of severe strep infection, scarlet fever causes rough, sandpaper-like rashes all over the body.
 Toddlers will also show a red coloration of cheeks almost appearing as a blush.
 The tongue develops red blisters mostly around the tip, and is referred to as strawberry tongue.

-Remember, hoarse voice, cough, redness of eyes, and runny nose are NOT the symptoms of strep throat and could be indicators of a viral infection (4).
+Remember, hoarse voice, cough, redness of eyes, and runny nose are NOT the symptoms of strep throat and could be indicators of a viral infection.
 Take your baby to a doctor even at the slightest sign of the condition to prevent an aggravation of the infection.
+Moreover, all these symptoms may not be present together, even in strep infection.

 How Is Strep Throat In Toddlers Diagnosed?

-The doctor makes a diagnosis through a combination of the following steps (5):
+The doctor makes a diagnosis through a combination of the following steps:

 - Physical examination: Doctors check for symptoms of strep throat such as enlarged tonsils, white spots, and the presence of the scarlet fever rash.